GavinBurnett/psrm/README.md

 Installation:

-Copy the executable relevant to the platform to a directory that is included in the path search for the command line.
+Extract the executable relevant to the platform from the binaries.zip file to a directory that is included in the path search for the command line.

 Syntax: